-Elevation and Material symbols in sketch
+Elevation and Material symbols in Sketch

 Setting up a multipurpose building block for UI kit components

 The only way to have a swappable shadow it’s to nest a shadow symbol instance within a symbol bottom.
-But, alongside with shadow there could be much more different instances already nested within the symbol (shape, state, icons, etc), this will lead to a messy = inconsistent symbol structure we probably don’t want to have and share.
+But, alongside with shadow, there could be much more different instances already nested within the symbol (shape, state, icons, etc.), this will lead to a messy = inconsistent symbol structure we probably don’t want to have and share.

-Material Design has done a great job in this direction, so we can take the best out of it guides and apply it to the practice on working with nested symbols.
+Material Design has done a great job in this direction, so we can take the best out of it guides and apply it to the practice of working with nested symbols.
 Making it possible for a designer to do quickly swap different z-index levels, customize color fill and contour shape, just like this:

 For each elevation option, we have a symbol with a shadow depth property from 0 to 6 DP (layer elevation is commonly measured in DP — Device-independent pixels) to indicate the pixel density of the shadow.

 Note!
 Sketch have an issue on shadows & symbols, for some reason if you increase shadow distance up to 10–16 DP’s, the shadow visuals will get cut by an invisible mask.
 Which looks not that well — https://goo.gl/GupMEf.
-Hope we can get a fix for this in nearest time.🤞
+Hope we can get a fix for this in nearest time. 🤞

 Tip: All groups should have different artboard sizes to not overload the overrides menu.